ListerLab/HOME/README.md

 # Citation

-If you use this software in your work, please cite [https://github.com/ListerLab/HOME](https://github.com/ListerLab/HOME)
+If you use this software in your work, please cite our paper [HOME](https://www.biorxiv.org/content/early/2017/12/02/228221)